 VIENNA (Reuters) - North Korea appears to be still expanding operations at its main nuclear site, the U.N. atomic watchdog indicated on Thursday.

-At a leaders’ summit in June both sides pledged to work toward the complete denuclearization of the Korean Peninsula.
+At a leaders’ summit in June both sides pledged to work towards the complete denuclearisation of the Korean Peninsula.

-Since then, few concrete steps have been made toward the full and irreversible dismantling of North Korea’s nuclear arms program that Washington has called for.
+Since then, few concrete steps have been made towards the full and irreversible dismantling of North Korea’s nuclear arms programme that Washington has called for.

 At Yongbyon, North Korea’s main nuclear facility which is widely believed to have provided fissile material for its bombs, components appear to have been brought into a light-water reactor being built there, IAEA chief Yukiya Amano said.

 “At the light water reactor, the agency also observed activities consistent with the fabrication of reactor components and the possible transfer of these components into the reactor building,” Amano said in a statement to the IAEA’s Board of Governors, reporting on the period since August.

 The IAEA has not had access to North Korea since 2009 and mainly monitors activities there through satellite imagery, meaning it cannot confirm its observations.